Does the Moon Make People Crazy?

 Hey!
 Maybe that’s why the number 13 worries people!

 Discover more myth, folklore, wit, and wisdom in The Old Farmer’s Almanac!

-As of this writing, the newest 2019 Almanac is available!
+As of this writing, the newest edition of the Almanac is available!

 Look insider, order a copy, and get a bundle of BONUSES, with an Old Farmer’s Almanac Best Value Club Charter Membership!